The Biggest UK EuroMillions Winners of All Time

 The 10 biggest EuroMillions winners have all won prizes worth more than £100 million.
 Players from all nine participating countries have hit the EuroMillions jackpot since the game launched, with UK ticket holders banking many of the biggest prizes of all.
 See the full Top 10 list below:

-The record for the UK’s biggest lottery prize was set in a special Must Be Won EuroMillions draw.
+This huge prize was offered in a special Must Be Won EuroMillions draw.
 The jackpot had rolled over an incredible 22 times in a row, including four at the previous €190 million cap, so rules dictated that it had to be won in the fifth draw at the cap, which took place on Tuesday 8th October.

 Only one ticket from across Europe matched all seven winning numbers, netting the lucky player an astonishing payout worth £170.2 million - higher than previous big wins due to the exchange rate at the time.
 If there had not been a 'Match 5 + 2' winner, the top prize would have been split between players in the next tier down.
 The winner chose to remain anonymous so no details about them are known.